flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 To create a plugin package, use the `--template=plugin` flag with `flutter create`.

-Starting from flutter 1.20.0:
-Use the `--platforms` option to specify all the platforms that the plugin supports.
-Available platforms are: android, ios, web, linux, macos and windos.
+As of Flutter 1.20.0, Use the `--platforms=` option followed by a comma separated list to specify the platforms that the plugin supports.
+Available platforms are: android, ios, web, linux, macos, and windows.
-If no platforms are specified, a plugin project supports no platforms will be created.
+If no platforms are specified, the resulting project doesn't support any platforms.

 Use the `--org` option to specify your organization, using reverse domain name notation.
 This value is used